How long will my child be in treatment?

 Will my teen be able to continue their education at the Teen Treatment Center?

 Yes.
 We do not want your teen to fall behind in their studies.
 We realize that academic procedures vary from state to state; our staff will assess your teen’s current academic situation and coordinate their coursework with their home school.
-If you would like to learn more about academics and our GED and Vocational Training at Teen Treatment Center here is a message from our Principal:
+Learn more about academics and our GED and Vocational Training.

 Will my teen interact with patients of the opposite sex?